What I Learned From Our Mid-Year Review

 Writing:

 They love her courses and so went with this.
-That said, C loves this course to death, says it helps him write the stories he writes.
+That said, C loves this course to death and says it helps him write the stories he writes.
 He enjoys it but says it does take a long time to do the lessons sometimes.
 Dewi hates it.

 I love that it comes with a teacher’s manual.
-If you have used her courses before, what is great is it not only gives you the answers but how to redirect if they are wrong.
-As in “say this” or “explain why”, which is perfect because it has been a few years since I wrote a research paper, just sayin’!
+If you have used her courses before, what is great is they not only give you the answers but how to redirect if they are wrong.
+As in “say this” or “explain why”, which is perfect because it has been a few years since I wrote a research paper, just saying!

 However, what we do find frustrating is I need to be there when they do this course, as it is broken up into days and steps.
 I need to check a step before they can go on, and thus it has taken us over a year to do it.